Toni Ñaco del Hoyo

 Research interests

 Prof. Ñaco del Hoyo's research and interests lie predominantly with the history of Republican Rome.
 Alongside J. Principal (Barcelona) and M. Dobson (Exeter) he recently edted an international volume on ‘Rome and the north-western Mediterranean integration and connectivity c.
-150-70 BC’, for Oxbow Books (2022), and he continues to expand such a research line for the years to come.
-Additionally, he has conducted research on Republican taxation, collateral damage, garrisoning strategies, asymmetrical warfare, military intelligence and logistics, crisis management, international relations, and peace studies in the Classical World.
-He is is currently co-editing a ‘Brill’s Companion to the Mercenaries of the Ancient Western Mediterranean’, alongside J. Armstrong (Auckland) and L. Rawlings (Cardiff), under contract.
+150-70 BC’, for Oxbow Books (2022), and he continues to expand such a research line.
+Additionally, he has conducted research on Republican taxation (recently revisited and it is planned to be expanded in the years to come), collateral damage, garrisoning strategies, asymmetrical warfare, military intelligence and logistics, crisis management, international relations, and peace studies in the Classical World.
+He is is currently co-editing a ‘Brill’s Companion to the Mercenaries of the Ancient Western Mediterranean’, alongside J. Armstrong (Auckland) and L. Rawlings (Cardiff).

 Selected publications